phildini/stayinghomeclub/README.md

    hit the "Edit" button.

-1. Give the file a name, something like `google.yml` or `envato.yml` or `ing.yml`, no fancy characters, and be sure to end it with **.yml**.
+1. Give the file a name, something like `google.yml` or `envato.yml` or `ing.yml`, no fancy characters, _all lower case characters_, and be sure to end it with **.yml**.
 Add the details about your company in this format:

       ```yaml